pulumi/docs/content/docs/intro/cloud-providers/kubernetes/_index.md

 ### Setup

 The Kubernetes provider supports several options for providing access to a Kubernetes cluster.
-See the [Kubernetes setup page]({{< relref "setup" >}}) for details.
+See the [Kubernetes setup page]({{< relref "/docs/intro/cloud-providers/kubernetes/setup" >}}) for details.

 ### Getting Started

 The quickest way to get started with Kubernetes is to follow the [Get Started]({{< relref "/docs/get-started/kubernetes" >}}) guide.

-Additional Kubernetes tutorials are availble covering:
+Additional Kubernetes tutorials are available covering:

 - [Clusters]({{< relref "/docs/tutorials/kubernetes#clusters" >}}) on AWS, Azure and GCP
 - [Workloads]({{< relref "/docs/tutorials/kubernetes#workloads" >}}) including Guestbook, Helm Charts, Stateless Apps, and more